dstuken31/Not-So-Basic-Arduino/README.md

 ### Lessons Learned

+Functions are incredibly helpful in code.
+They consilidate your code and make it more readible.
+When in doubt look at the CHS Sigma Wiki.
+It help develop my understanding of functions in code.
 *  How to use Void Loops*
 *  How to use Functions**
 *  his line of code is your savior (distance = (duration/2) *0.034/2;)